osmandapp/docs/content/development/build-osmand/how-to-compile-the-android-version.md

 **Hint**: Compilation might take a long time and you will likely don't need all platforms, so you can [comment out](https://github.com/osmandapp/OsmAnd-core/blob/master/wrappers/android/build.sh#L64) unwanted arch in the script and build only for 1 platform (x86, x86_64, arm, arm64) debug or relelease.

+### Debug

+To be completed: how to set up android ndk debug.

 ## Compile API samples
 {% data reusables.general.article-not-complete %}